awsdocs/aws-batch-user-guide/doc_source/vpc-interface-endpoints.md

   + Asia Pacific \(Osaka\) \(`ap-northeast-3`\)
   + Asia Pacific \(Jakarta\) \(`ap-southeast-3`\)

-## Create an interface endpoint for<a name="vpc-endpoint-create"></a>
+## Create an interface endpoint for AWS Batch<a name="vpc-endpoint-create"></a>

-You can create an interface endpoint for using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
+You can create an interface endpoint for AWS Batch using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Create an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#create-interface-endpoint) in the *AWS PrivateLink Guide*\.

-Create an interface endpoint for using the following service name:
+Create an interface endpoint for AWS Batch using the following service name:

 ```
 com.amazonaws.region.batch